m-lab/website/_posts/blog/2026-07-16-cop-qoe-design-document.md

 [unicef]: https://www.unicef.org/
 [itu]: https://www.itu.int/

-On 2026-02-26, M-Lab and Giga [announced the launch of a Community of Practice (CoP)][cop-launch], which held its [inaugural session on March 11, 2026][cop-launch-event], bringing together researchers, network engineers, implementers, and policymakers, to advance network measurement approaches for public facilities with specific focus on schools.
+The [Connectivity Community of Practice (CoP)][cop-launch], launched by M-Lab and Giga, brings together researchers, network engineers, implementers, and policymakers, to advance network measurement approaches for public facilities with specific focus on schools.
 The CoP goals include supporting the design of network measurements that are